inviqa/inviqa-seed-symfony/README.project.md

 hobo vm mysql  # Connect to the database on the VM
 ```

+## Front-end dependencies with Bower

+You can use the SpBowerBundle to handle your front-end dependecies.
+Please refer to the [documentation](https://github.com/Spea/SpBowerBundle/blob/master/Resources/doc/index.md#step-3-configure-the-spbowerbundle) about how to use it.

 ## Common Issues

 As setup issues are encountered please detail with step by step fix instructions, and where possible update the project itself to provide a more permanent fix.